quillThinking about Evolution & Economics and Some Notes on the Evolution of Ideas

 and from the external environment developing into reflexes itching, blinking, sneezing, kicking ...

-These systems are relatively simple sense / motor response and they are inaccessible to conscious thought.
+These systems are relatively simple sense / motor response and they are inaccessible to conscious thought ... we are not passive in a static environment.

-Memory & Pattern recognition - at birth a new form of selection based on new experiences starts.
+Memory & Pattern recognition - at birth new forms of selection based on new experiences starts.
 The real environment is sensed, we see, hear, taste, smell and feel.
-Self-organisation is a property of some complex systems and neurones that wire together fire together and interconnected interactions self-organise sense inputs into patterns.
+Self-organisation is a property of complex adaptive systems and neurones that wire together fire together and interconnected interactions self-organise sense inputs into patterns.
 Perceptual categorisation of the environment occurs as the patterns of neural networks & circuits ‘match’ sensed reality.
 But the matches are 'associations' not 'representations' of the environment.
 A unique pattern of connections is created for each sense input and experience continuously acts upon this pattern, modifying it by selectively strengthening or weakening connections between neuronal groups, or creating entirely new connections.
-Survival of the patterns is not random, meaningful networks & circuits are guaranteed, as a self consistent 'world' is constructed.
-The brain constantly ‘categorizes its own categorizations’ indefinitely to yield generalisations.
-The capacity for generalization results from a hierarchy of re-entrant signalling, trials & errors until a pattern survives and thus becomes useful and meaningful.
+Interconnections initially random, survive as non-random patterns.
+Meaningful networks & circuits are guaranteed, otherwise they wouldn't survive.
+A self consistent 'world' is constructed.
+The brain constantly ‘categorizes its own categorizations’, indefinitely, to yield generalisations.
+The capacity for generalization results from a hierarchy of re-entrant signaling, trials & errors until a pattern survives and thus becomes useful and meaningful.
 This trial & error perceptual categorization is the first step for learning which occurs when repetition overwhelms old memories, when the continual inflow of experience provides evidence of a better way to model reality.
-It is the continual re-categorization which strengthens the connections and result in memory.
+It is the continual re-categorization which strengthens the connections and result in meaningful memory.

-The beginning of neural development and far precedes consciousness!
+The beginnings of neural development far precedes consciousness, and far far precedes self-consciousness!

 Instincts & emotions - sequences of patterns become important as survival tricks become more complex.
 Inevitably evolution has produced a hierarchy of emergent networks, the earliest of which act as 'constraints' for subsequent development.
-Thus the survival of new networks is 'mediated' by older 'value' networks & circuits which themselves survived because they helped survival, it is survival that guarantees self consistency.
+Thus the survival of new networks is 'mediated' by older 'value' networks & circuits which themselves survived because they helped survival, it is survival that guarantees self consistency, otherwise they wouldn't survive.
 The earlier networks are hardwired 'value' networks, proven survival aids, which are basic to the emerging hierarchy.

 Some patterns of neural cells survive if they help survival that's why they survive!

 Pattern generation - motor responses in muscles result in real changes in real patterns in the body and the environment.
 As we wiggle and disturb the environment new patterns are created which can be sensed anew and on and on and on and on … by remembering what was useful and worked in the past and trying similar behaviours in the future, more and more and more complex recognisable patterns and motor responses are built up.
-A hierarchy of rules of thumb emerges with 'credit assignments' from reinforcement but always with 'probabilities' not certainties, as flexibility from constant innovative testing avoids blind alleys from accidents or coincidences.
-Eventually learning copes with the separation in time of the wiggle and the new knock on pattern.
+A hierarchy of rules of thumb emerge with 'credit assignments' from reinforcement but always with 'probabilities' not certainties, as flexibility from constant innovative testing avoids blind alleys from accidents or coincidences.
+Eventually learning copes with the separation in time of the wiggle and the new 'knock on' pattern.
 The hierarchy with basic default options enables generalisations when confronted with novelty.
 Slowly step by step we build a repertoire of useful self consistent survival tricks, new possibilities are continually generated & tested in new environments making every individual different as possibilities compete for reinforcement.
-Novelty and creativity become a hum drum routine.
-At these higher levels flexibility and individuality are important and new powers and new functions emerge that can construct cratively, not just control and correct.
+Novelty & creativity become a hum drum routine.
+At these higher levels, flexibility and individuality are important and new powers and new functions emerge that can be constructed creatively ... but the process is trial & error, discovery & accumulation.

 Read that again!
-The same neural networks & circuits that control behaviour fire when we imagine.
+The same neural networks & circuits that control behaviour, fire when we imagine.
 The imagination is an 'late in the day' emergent property of brain circuitry!
-Consciousness emerges after behaviour controlling activity has been established.
+Consciousness emerges late in the evolutionary day, after behaviour controlling activity has been established.
 Oh my ... and I thought I was in control!

-Consciousness brings together the many categorizations involved in sense perception into a scene.
+Consciousness brings together into a scene, the many categorizations involved in sense perception.
 From scraps of data, events that may have had value or meaning in the past, a continuous gap free scene emerges with no discontinuities, a remarkable generation of cohesion and relevance from snippets.
 The ‘scene’ is not an image, not a picture, but is a correlation, an association, between different kinds of categorization.
 It is not accompanied by any sense of being a person with a past and a future.
 The meaning established will not be causal, not necessarily related to anything in the outside world, it will be an individual subjective meaning.
 The linking of memorised primary emotional values with current sense perceptions creates consciousness (perceptual bootstrapping).

 Self-consciousness & belief systems - the constant interplay between what is actually sensed, what is remembered and what is imagined results in a conscious 'model' of reality in the brain.
-Constant iteration enables improvements to the model whenever there is a mismatch between the model and reality, and eventually we become aware of the personal, a past as well as a remembered present and we can imagine the future - we become conscious of being conscious.
+Constant iteration enables improvements to the model whenever a mismatch is sensed between the model and reality, and eventually we become aware of the personal, a past as well as a remembered present and we can have a go at imagining the future and imaging the imagination of others - we become conscious of being conscious.
 A self consciousness 'self' emerges and the model of reality becomes more sophisticated.

 Simple diverse and competing rules of thumb emerge from sensing and wiggling.
 With feedback from the environment and reinforcement a pattern recognition and generation system can emerge which remembers and learns over generations and becomes a creative belief system which copes with novelty.
 These systems involve sense / memory / imagination / symbolic learning / motor response.